TessMyers/widdle/README.md

 </details>
 &nbsp

+This recursive algorithm won't capture all possible Widdles, and if you want to search form more there's a manual search aspect.
+I don't think it would be too hard to expand this algorithm to do a far more efficient search, but I'm not going to do that anytime soon.

 # Usage

 If you just want some cheat words then use the ones above.
 If you want to mess around with the algorithm and find more Widdles, be my guest!
 You'll need Node installed.